The Ultimate Guide to Buying Your First Home

 Hire a Professional Home Inspector

-Be mindful of finding a professional certified with either the International Association of Certified Home Inspectors (InterNACHI) or American Society of Home Inspectors (ASHI.)
+Be mindful of finding a professional certified with either the International Association of Certified Home Inspectors (InterNACHI) or the American Society of Home Inspectors (ASHI.)
 These professionals are licensed and insured, with a keen eye for documenting any cosmetic or structurally concerning issues with the home.

 Get Your Own Inspector